-Electrocardiograms (ECGs), also called EKGs, record the electrical signals in your heart during rest, providing information about your heart rate and rhythm.
+Electrocardiograms (ECGs), also called EKGs, record the electrical signals in your heart, providing information about your heart rate and rhythm.
 This common test is used to monitor heart health and detect any problems.

-AMT has a robust advanced certificate of study on ECG that will help create that foundational knowledge you need to begin or will help solidify and enhance your current knowledge.
+AMT has a robust certificate of study on ECG that will help create the foundational knowledge you need to begin or will help solidify and enhance your current knowledge.
 The REACH ECG Certificate Program has 7 training modules that cover:

 - Evaluating the ECG